-Check the suitability of the heater for the sauna, refer to the maximum and minimum cubic volumes.
-Table 1
+Check the suitability of the heater for the sauna, maximum and minimum cubic contents, table (1).

-Due to stone and glass walls, 1.5 m3 has to be added to the volume calculations for each square metre of firewall or other stone and glass wall.
+Due to stone and glass walls, 1.5 m has to be added to the volume calculations for each square metre of firewall or other stone and glass wall.